chinzhening/capstone-project/report/main.typ

 === Examples <plain-monte-carlo-examples>
 #enum(
   numbering: "1.",
   [*European Call Option.* Consider the problem of estimating the price of a European call option described in @option-examples with $K = 60$ and $T = 1$.
-Assuming the parameters
+With the parameters
-  $ S_0 = 50, r = 0.05, sigma = 0.2,$ we estimate the option price using the plain Monte Carlo method for various sample sizes $N$.
+  $ S_0 = 50, quad r = 0.05, quad sigma = 0.2, $ we estimate the option price using the plain Monte Carlo method for various sample sizes $N$.
   The Monte Carlo estimate, standard error (S.E.), and relative error (R.E.) are presented in @plain-monte-carlo-results.

   #figure(